civictechdc/guides/README.md

-# Getting Started
+# Guides

-The goal of this repo is to help you get started at Code for DC, no matter what your goal is.
+The goal of this repo is to help you learn how to do stuff.

-## Learning
+## Git and Github

-If you're new to coding or need a refresher, you'll find helpful resources in `learning` to get up and running.
+Most of Code for DC's projects use a site called Github to hold their code.
+If you're new to Github, check out our guide to get up and running.

-## Starting and Working on a Project

-If you'd like to bring a project to Code for DC, you'll find Code for DC's guidelines and lists of helpful tools in `working`.

 ## Contributing to this repo